 According to more records the city released, if a dog ends up at the shelter as a stray, ACS policy on holding the dogs says: If there’s no identification on a pooch, like tags, a tattoo or microchip the dog is held for three days.
 For dog’s that do have identification, their hold time is increased to five days.
 If an owner surrenders their dog, or brings them to the pound, there’s no mandated hold time.
 Once a dog’s time is up, it’s up to ACS staff to assess if the animal can be put up for adoption or put to sleep.

-Nothing in the policies sent to this author discuss or define “shelter capacity”, or in what instances dogs would be put to sleep if there are open cages or space in the pound.
+Nothing in the policies sent to this author discuss or define “shelter capacity," or in what instances dogs would be euthanized if there are open cages or space in the pound.

 What you can do to help

 If someone wants to adopt but doesn't live nearby, the dogs can be transported across the country.
-Local rescue groups also work with in and out of state rescue groups in case a group reading this article maybe interested in taking some of the dogs.
+Local rescue groups also work with in and out-of-state rescue groups.

 If you want to check out animals that need homes urgently check out the animals on city's website.
 Some will be put down in the next 24-48 hours, so volunteers say if one seems like a perfect fit for your family, or you fall in love with a glimmer in a dog's eye, please act quickly, the situation is dire.

 Volunteers said what they need most right now are foster homes.
 Fostering dogs helps to save lives, it's tax deductible and there are local businesses in the San Antonio area who will give fosters a break on pet services.